Zalon: Career

-Zalon and his brother Heshima, then aged 20 and 16, began touring the UK live circuit with the American soul singer Freddie Lee as part of his production shows in 2003.
-A few years later, promoter and singer Patrick Alan approached Zalon to sing backing vocals and duets with his guests at his regular Monday night spot at the 10 Rooms, and through this Zalon met Amy Winehouse.
+Zalon and his brother Heshima, then aged 16 and 20, began touring the UK live circuit with the American soul singer Freddie Lee as part of his production shows in 2003.
+Zalon has attributed his performance technique to these years of live performance with Freddie Lee.
+A few years later, promoter Patrick Alan approached Zalon to sing backing vocals and duets with his guests at his regular Monday night spot at the 10 Rooms, and through this Zalon met Amy Winehouse.

-Amy asked Zalon to tour with her for her Back to Black album which was only scheduled to last for 6 months, but the tour was so successful they ended up touring for a further six years and collected five Grammy Awards.
-Zalon went on to feature on the deluxe version of the platinum-selling album, and I Told You I Was Trouble DVD, with the songs "Hey Little Rich Girl", "Monkey Man" and "You're Wondering Now".
+Winehouse asked Zalon to tour with her for her Back to Black album which was only scheduled to last for 3 months, but the tour was so successful they ended up touring for a further three years and collected five Grammy Awards.
+Zalon went on to feature on the deluxe version of the platinum selling album, and I Told You I Was Trouble DVD, with the songs "Hey Little Rich Girl", "Monkey Man" and "You're Wondering Now".
 He also sang backing vocals on Winehouse's track "He Can Only Hold Her" which appeared on Back to Black and the BBC Radio One session, "Cupid".

 Zalon performs Marvin Gaye and Tammi Terrell's hit "Ain't No Mountain High Enough" with Dionne Bromfield on her debut album.